NOAA-GSL/ExascaleWorkflowSandbox/docs/data.rst

    # Analyze depends on preprocess completing (returns output path)
    analysis_future = analyze(
-       preprocess_future,  # Parsl waits for this future and passes result executor="compute"
+       preprocess_future,  # Parsl waits for this future and passes the output path executor="compute"
    )